Building strong, positive relationships with your employees is like exercising to get in shape.

 There’s a lot of talk about the benefits of one-on-ones, but very little advice on the ideal frequency for these types of meetings.
 That’s why we summarized advice from industry leaders on the frequency of their one-on-ones with employees.

-What’s the ideal one-on-one frequency?
+What’s the ideal one-on-one meeting frequency?

 Just like you’d go to the gym on a regular basis to see results, you need to meet with your direct reports frequently to develop positive relationships and offer them your full support.